-Some printers allow you a choice of printing on one side or both sides of a sheet and select whether pages are arranged for binding along the long edge or the short edge.
+Some printers allow you a choice of printing on one side or both sides of a sheet and select Printing two-sided documents whether pages are arranged for binding along the long edge or the short edge.
 Although simplex normally implies one-sided printing, and duplex implies two-sided printing, one-sided duplex and two-sided simplex are exceptions.

-For illustrations of the page arrangements produced by SIDES settings, and the interaction between NUMBER_UP, PAGE_ORIENTATION, and SIDES settings, see Figure 2-1, Page Layouts, page 2-13.

-The sides settings are as follows:

-- 1, ONE, ONE_SIDED_SIMPLEX Print on one side, with longedge binding. - 2, TWO, TWO_SIDED_DUPLEX Print on both sides, with long-edge binding.
-In landscape mode, the printing orientation allows for the long-edge binding (providing the "flip-up" ability). - TUMBLE, TWO_SIDED_TUMBLE Print on both sides, with short-edge binding. - ONE_SIDED_DUPLEX Print on one side.
+For illustrations of the page arrangements produced by SIDES settings, and the interaction between NUMBER_UP, PAGE_ORIENTATION, and SIDES settings, see Figure 2-1, Page Layouts, page 2.11.
+The sides settings are as follows: 1, ONE, ONE_SIDED_SIMPLEX Print on one side, with long-edge binding.
+2, TWO, TWO_SIDED_DUPLEX Print on both sides, with long-edge binding.
+In landscape mode, the printing orientation allows for the long-edge binding (providing the "flip-up" ability).
+TUMBLE, TWO_SIDED_TUMBLE Print on both sides, with short-edge binding.
+ONE_SIDED_DUPLEX Print on one side.
 This results in a duplex-formatted copy that can be taken to a copying facility to make two-sided copies.
-With PrintKit, this format is identical to ONE_SIDED_SIMPLEX. - ONE_SIDED_TUMBLE Print on one side, rotating alternating pages 180 degrees.
-This option results in a tumbleformatted copy that can be taken to a copying facility to make two-sided copies. - TWO_SIDED_SIMPLEX Print on both sides in simplex format.
-With PrintKit, the result is identical to TWO_SIDED DUPLEX.
+With PrintKit, this format is identical to ONE_SIDED_SIMPLEX.
+ONE_SIDED_TUMBLE Print on one side, rotating alternating pages 180 degrees.
+This option results in a tumble-formatted copy that can be taken to a copying facility to make twosided copies.
+TWO_SIDED_SIMPLEX Print on both sides in simplex format.
+With PrintKit, the result is identical to TWO_SIDED_DUPLEX.
 TWO_SIDED_SIMPLEX can be used to keep a two-sided master copy, in order to save space and paper.